 https://www.youtube.com/watch?v=MsMK6HPcln4 Hi everyone!
 I've just stumbled upon a great group of videos on the core, from the Aurora Sports Medicine Institute in Aurora, CO.
 I wanted to make sure I shared them with you because I thought they presented some really useful information in a way that's easy to understand.
 In the first video, above, … Continue reading The muscles of the core

 Hello, hello everyone!
-I wanted to check in with you about an issue that's come up many times in my emails with readers recently.
+I wanted to check in with you about an issue I've heard a lot of people mentioning recently.
 This time, it's about an exercise that you may want to be careful with, if you have SI joint issues.
 What I'm talking about, specifically, is back extension.
-This is the … Continue reading Use caution with back extensions and the SI joint
+This is the term that refers … Continue reading Use caution with back extensions and the SI joint

 Hi everyone!
 You probably won't be surprised to hear that the question I'm asked the most is "what are your exercises?"
 I'm so sorry it's taken me so long to get up some of my own resources.
-I have been working on it, planning, and have actually shot a few practice videos at my gym … Continue reading Pool Exercises: A Basic Overview
+I have been working on it, planning, and have actually shot a few practice videos at my gym … Continue reading 3 Things to Know about Pool Exercise

 Hi everyone!
 Hope you're all enjoying the holidays.
 I've been getting some really great questions from readers recently that I think are worth sharing with you all. *** As I've mentioned before, although obviously all of my posts for this blog are perfect, sometimes I feel like my explanations come out a little bit better … Continue reading Should you exercise when your SI joints are out of alignment?